mgroves/WhatIsThisThing/README.md

 ## Projects

 - **WhatIsThisThing.Server**: The main ASP.NET Core application backend with API endpoints like Identify and Browse.
 - **WhatIsThisThing.Loader**: Populates Couchbase with sample data, including vector embeddings from Azure Computer Vision.
+(This is optional: you can add things via the Admin UI if you have access and/or are running the demo locally).
 - **WhatIsThisThing.Core**: Contains common services and shared configuration.
 - **whatisthisthing.client**: The React frontend for the application.
+(Written by someone who definitely doesn't have React experience).

 ## Configuration